res.png

 We are leveraging the power of the ManitobaCPD.com framework to bring utility to affiliated websites

-We have over the last year begun enhancing our resource aggregation offerings on ManitobaCPD.com and PrimaryON.ca based on previous work on TREKK.ca.
-We needed something that could beat out the previous two-second RoR Load time.
-Enter NextJS and Fuse.js.
-The work took only half a day to build.
-It takes less than a second to load generally.
-Here it is...
+We have over the last year begun enhancing our resource aggregation offerings on sites hosted by ManitobaCPD.com (soon to be rebranded ManitobaCMS.com) based on previous work on TREKK.ca.
+We needed something that could beat out the previous two-second RoR Load time for searching resouced.

 In the example of primarycarenetwork-mh.ca on a go-forward basis this new resources page will show...